Helping young people to independence

 - Write a resume and cover letter

-- Complete a job application by looking at job description and criteria
+- Complete a job application by looking at the job description and criteria

 - Develop the skills to present yourself at job interviews such as appearance, shaking hands and eye contact

 - Practise your interview techniques through ‘mock’ job interview